mel-project/docs.themelio.org/content/table-of-contents/_index.en.md

 ## Get started now!

-Themelio has launched its **alphanet**.
+Themelio has launched its **betanet**.
 This gives us a proof-of-concept to tinker with that you can also participate in.
-At this point, development is highly agile and prioritizes flexibility over stability.
+At this point, the protocol is largely stable, but hard forks will still happen, with governance becoming increasingly community-driven and increasingly conservative.

 To get started, you can learn more about Themelio in this knowledge base, [join our Discord channel](https://discord.gg/2HmurW9T9K), and try transacting in some placeholder "Monopoly money" with our [alphanet wallet]({{< ref "../try-themelio/my-first-tx.md" >}}).